 1. Get a Secure Education Loan with Collateral

 One of the most effective ways to get a loan with a low CIBIL score is to apply for a secured education loan.
-You can offer collateral such as property, Fixed Deposits (FDs), or other valuable assets.
+You can offer collateral such as property, Fixed Deposits (FDs), or other valuable assets (see education loan eligibility details).
 Since the bank’s risk is reduced with collateral, they are more likely to approve your loan even if your credit score isn’t perfect.

 2. Apply with a Co-Applicant or Guarantor